sten-henriksson/IPFS-book-library/README.md

 # fscrawler

 ## todo
+- unit test creat tag
+- unit test getAllChildHashes
+- faq
+- env to select dnd or pathfinder api
+- enable "pages" and send in json how many pages there is. before sending and sorting arr select correct page and add an extra param to url
+- next page is hidden if first / last

+## done
+- 2 search endpoints name and path. path is used to search tags
+- links open new tab
+- change & to %
 - split path to give tags
-- test ipfs over vpn docker
-- 2 search endpoints name and path. path is used to search tags

-## done
 - 3 explore webtorrent
 - searchable from db
 - 2 express routes